 Don’t be scared of framing, rather see it as a fun element.

-Giclee prints are renowned for their extreme longevity and for delivering integrity to original artwork and photographs, making this the preferred modern day printing method.
+Giclee prints are renowned for their extreme longevity and for delivering integrity to original artwork and photographs, making this the preferred modern day printing method for wildlife photography.
 Correctly cared for, your print should last generations.

 Payment can be done via PayPal or via a bank wire.
-If you prefer to do a bank transfer then use my contact page to message me and I will send you all the necessary details.
+If you prefer to do a bank transfer then use my contact page to message me and I will send you all the necessary details or simply fill out the form at the bottom of each gallery page.
 I do ask for payment up front and I can issue you an invoice if you require one.
-I also offer a 2-week refund policy from the time you take ownership of your print provided I receive the print back in good order.
+I also offer a 2-week refund policy on all my wildlife photographs for sale from the time you take ownership of your print and provided I receive the print back in good order.
 I have not yet needed to refund any collectors, but I want you to have peace of mind.
 Your print is something that I want to bring light, life and joy into your home or office, and if it’s not doing that, then please do send it back.
 Provided the print is in perfect condition, a no questions asked refund is offered within this 2-week period.

 The cost of my prints is not fixed and can change depending on many different factors, including the world economy and exchange rate fluctuations.
-Living in Africa, I just never know what is going to happen.
-As the author and copyright owner of my work, I also reserve the right to charge more for edition numbers that are close to selling out.
+As the author and copyright owner of my work, I also reserve the right to charge more for popular prints or edition numbers that are close to selling out.
 The costs reflected on this page are however my standard prices and if an edition is close to selling out, and I do need to revise the cost, I will inform you of this when you enquire about your print.
 The decision will then be yours to make, regarding whether you want to buy the last number in any edition.

 Please note that print prices can be changed at any time depending on exchange rate fluctuations or nearing the closing of an edition.

-Every print will have a different width because I treat each photograph as its own entity.
+Every print will have a different width because I treat each wildlife photo print as its own entity.
 I therefore don’t force an image to confine to any particular dimensions and for this reason, I only give the measurements of the longest side.
-If however you would like to know the shortest side’s dimensions of your chosen print, then I can give this to you easily when you send me your enquiry.
+If however you would like to know the shortest side’s dimensions of your chosen African wildlife print, then I can give this to you easily when you send me your enquiry.

-Simply browse my ‘Galleries‘ and follow the link through to my shop: If you hover your mouse over the thumbnail of the print you want to purchase, you will see in the top right of the thumbnail, a shopping cart will appear.
-Click the cart and you will be taken through to my shop to settle with your credit card.
+Simply browse my wildlife photography and follow the link through to my shop by hovering your mouse over the thumbnail of the print you want to purchase.
+In the top right of the thumbnail, a shopping cart will appear.
+Click the cart and you will be taken through to my shop to secure payment with your credit card.
 Alternatively, you can email me regarding any photo of mine you see anywhere on this website or on any of my social media platforms or printed media.
-Send me a short description of the image via my contact page and I will email you a low res version, just to make sure we are talking about the same image.
+Send me a short description of the image via my contact page and I will email you a low res version, just to make sure we are talking about the same wildlife print.

-I have a coffee table book titled AWE, showcasing a decade’s worth of photography, but I also have a gallery that represents me in Cape Town, South Africa.
+I have a coffee table book titled AWE, showcasing a decade’s worth of photography, but I also have a brick and mortar gallery that represents me in Cape Town, South Africa and which specialises in wildlife photography for sale.
 Here is a link to the gallery website: https://www.martinosner.com/greg-du-toit-wildlife-photography and feel free to contact them.